dannycab/phy472msu_s2021/assignments/homework5.md

 [[PDF]](./homework5.pdf)

 Homework 5 focuses on the relationship between the spatial wave function and the momentum space wave function and investigates the different aspects of tunneling and reflection in well and barrier situations.
-There's a computational problem that aims to make clear the time evolution of wave packets.
+T

 ## 1. Momentum probability distribution